ocrmypdf/OCRmyPDF/docs/api.rst

     On Windows, the script that calls ``ocrmypdf.ocr()`` must be protected by an "ifmain" guard (``if __name__ == '__main__'``) or you must use ``ocrmypdf.ocr(...use_threads=True)``.
-If you do not take at least one of these steps, Windows fork semantics will prevent OCRmyPDF from working correct.
+If you do not take at least one of these steps, Windows process semantics will prevent OCRmyPDF from working correctly.

 Logging
 -------